Alumna Rebecca Troyak revels in being one of ‘America’s Sweethearts’

 Thinking about what advice she might give her younger self or others at the beginning of their careers, Troyak looks back on her experience as a BFA student at USC.

-“Kaufman taught me that being a versatile dancer enhances your career and enables you to make a broader impact,” she says.
+“Kaufman taught me that being a versatile dancer enhances your career, enabling you to make a broader impact,” she says.
 “This journey has shown me that dance can be a powerful tool for change and growth, personally and within the community.”